 Remove the neck and giblets from the turkey and reserve for the stock.
 Rub the turkey inside and out with olive oil and sprinkle with salt, pepper and summer savoury.
 Fill the cavity with the orange, lemon, onion, rosemary and thyme.
 Tie the legs together to close cavity and truss the bird if you wish.

-Place your turkey in a roasting pan in a preheated 375ºF oven for 5 minutes.
-Add the port to the roasting pan.
+Place your turkey in a roasting pan in a preheated 350ºF and add the port to the roasting pan.

-Reduce the heat to 325ºF and continue to roast until a thermometer inserted into meaty part of thigh reads 165ºF.
+Roast until a thermometer inserted into meaty part of thigh reads 165ºF – about 15 minutes per pound.

 When the turkey is ready, remove it to a serving platter or carving board.
 Remove the fruit and vegetables from the cavity and discard.
 Place a piece of foil over the turkey and allow it to rest while you are making gravy.